-3.1 Installation of the Pentium II Boxed (Active) Processor (Note: An Active Processor is equipped with a cooling fan.
-When installing an Active Processor, you need to connect its power cables to the cooling fan connectors located on the board.)
+3.1 Installation of the Pentium II Boxed (Active) Processor

+(Note: An Active Processor is equipped with a cooling fan.
+When installing an Active Processor, you need to connect it's power cable to the cooling fan connector located on the board.)